Some tips…

 What Not To Feed

-Axolotls put anything into their mouths that could possibly fit, and that is such an issue that a good many of the non-parameter related injuries axolotls receive are related to axolotls being bitten by another axolotl, or eating something that they shouldn’t.
+Axolotls put anything into their mouths that could possibly fit, and it is such an issue that a good many of the non-parameter related injuries axolotls receive are related to axolotls being bitten by another axolotl, or eating something that they shouldn’t.

 Why is this such a huge problem?
 Well, just as the fact that axolotls even eat their substrate (all kinds, no matter the kind, if it fits in their mouth, they swallow it) they also cannot resist chomping on most moving targets.